YoshiyukiKono/couchbase_confluent-kafka_hbase/scripts/README.md

-# Couchbase AWS Scripts
+# AWS CLI Scripts

 These files can be used to create an EC2 instance where you will setup a Confluent Platform.

 ## Prerequisite
-You have a local environment where you can run AWS CLI as well as the AWS environment where you will create your Cloudera cluster.
+You have a local environment where you can run AWS CLI as well as the AWS environment where you will create your Confluent Platform.

 ## Preparation